ericwbailey/ericwbailey.website/source/published/heres-how-to-instruct-a-llm-to-reference-the-aria-authoring-practices-guide.md

 The more complicated a component is, the higher the chance it will need tweaks to its underlying structure to interface with assistive technology as expected.

 Content like [disclosures](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/) are both simple and well-established.
 This means they have good support.
+As a spicy twist here, the APG’s recommendation of `aria-controls` fails to mention that JAWS is the only screen reader to support the declaration, thus reinforcing the larger point of this post.

-Content like tree views [need intervention to work as expected](https://github.blog/engineering/user-experience/considerations-for-making-a-tree-view-component-accessible/#fix-interoperability-issues).
-This is even more true as these platonic entities are integrated into the ecosystems that are your websites and web apps, with all their constituent content and functionality needs.
+Content like tree views are far more complex.
+They [need intervention to work as expected](https://github.blog/engineering/user-experience/considerations-for-making-a-tree-view-component-accessible/#fix-interoperability-issues) across a spread of popular assistive technologies.

+This range of differences is even more true as these platonic entities are integrated into the ecosystems that are your websites and web apps, with all their constituent functionality and content needs.

 ## This kind of insinuates that you’re indirectly advocating for the removal of code examples from the APG